 Received framesis the number of video frames which arrived over the last second.
-Under normal conditions this should be 60 but if it's not this is an indicator that either frames are dropped because of network issues or the remote/host side does not produce frames with the expected rate.
+Under normal conditions this should be 60 but if it's not this is an indicator that either frames are dropped because of network issues or the remote/remote side does not produce frames with the expected rate.

-When facing network jitter usually skipped and reused frames are about the same.
-In contrast if you only see skipped frames this is an indicator that the player does not hit it's target frame rate.
-In this case you should keep an eye on the maximum render delta time when diagnosing issues.
+When facing network jitter, skipped and reused frames are usually about the same.
+In contrast, if you only see skipped frames, this is an indicator that the player does not hit its target frame rate.
+In this case, you should keep an eye on the maximum render delta time when diagnosing issues.

 Video frames delta - The minimum/maximum delta between received video frames over the last second.
 This number usually correlates with skipped/reused frames in case of issues caused by network jitter.

 Latency - The average turnaround in milliseconds over the last second.
-Turnaround in this context means the time from sending pose/sensor data from the HoloLens to the remote/host side till displaying the video frame for that pose/telemetry data on the HoloLens display.
+Turnaround in this context means the time from sending pose/sensor data from the HoloLens to the remote/remote side till displaying the video frame for that pose/telemetry data on the HoloLens display.